 The wedding rings feature a stylized image of the waves of Anishinaabewi-gichigami or the Anishinaabe Sea, the great lake that today is known as Lake Superior.

 For six centuries or more, Gichi-ogimaa-gami, whose abundant waters, continually ebbing and flowing with the seasons and feeding into the rest of larger Great Lakes basin - and from there on out in a myriad of rivers and waterways that ultimately drain into wiisagiwi-gichigami, the Atlantic Ocean -, has been the home of my Native ancestors, the Ojibwe Anishinaabeg.
-These People, direct descendants from the great Wabanaki Nation of the Eastern seaboard, have for generations lived close to the lake's water edge to survive.
+These People, direct descendants from the great Waabanaki Nation of the Eastern seaboard, have for generations lived close to the lake's water edge to survive.

 Since the days when these Algonquian speaking immigrants first came to this region of bountiful freshwater lakes and islands and rivers and forests, its waters have nourished many generations of the People, physically as well as spiritually.

 The lakes’ immense stretches of water are not only a source of food; they are also a MANIDOO (spirit), a sacred source of many life forms.
-Therefore, whenever a person or a group of persons pass a remarkable or dangerous place on the Great Lakes, one is supposed to say a prayer, accompanied sometimes with a gift of asemaa (tobacco).
-Always place tobacco in the water whenever crossing a lake...
+Therefore, whenever a person or a group of persons pass a remarkable or dangerous place on the Great Lakes, one is supposed to say a prayer, accompanied with a gift of asemaa (tobacco).
+Always place tobacco in the water when crossing a lake...

 The sun and the waves as metaphors of life